-Sensor City is a pilot for sensor-based mobility services in and around the city of Assen in the Netherlands (Sensor City 2013).
-The project makes use of data recorded by infrastructure as well as in-vehicle devices to support mobility applications.
+Sensor City was a pilot for sensor-based mobility services in and around the city of Assen in the Netherlands.362 The pilot project makes use of data recorded by infrastructure as well as in-vehicle devices to support mobility applications.

-The project involves 15 partners, including TNO, Goudappel Coffeng, Quest Traffic Consultancy, DySI, NXP, ParkingWare, Elevation Concepts, Reisinformatiegroep, Peek Traffic, Mobuy, Magicview, Univé, TomTom, City of Assen, Province of Drenthe.
+The project involved TNO, Goudappel Coffeng, Quest Traffic Consultancy, DySI, NXP, ParkingWare, Elevation Concepts, Reisinformatiegroep, Peek Traffic, Mobuy, Magicview, Univé, TomTom, City of Assen, Province of Drenthe.

-The Sensor City project began in January 2010 and will run through the end of 2013.
+The Sensor City project began in January 2010 and ran through the end of 2013.
 The pilot itself took place in 2012 and the beginning of 2013.
 It involved 1,000 test users with in-car systems and 500 users with smartphone applications (partial overlap).